 On the southern side of Hammat are the remains of arches, which were the foundation of a structure.
 This may have been an ancient Roman spa.
 At this area there are currently (2008) active excavations.

 (c) The Zodiac mosaic (Severus Synagogue):

 The roof in the photo below covers one of the most important archaeological findings in the Jewish history.
-This was a grand synagogue, dated to the Byzantine period (5th C), and named after its builder (Severus), who is mentioned in an inscription in one of its rooms.
+This was a grand synagogue (number 3), dated to the Byzantine period (5th century), and named after its builder (Severus), who is mentioned in an inscription in one of its rooms.
 On its floor is a well preserved colorful mosaic floor, illustrating a Zodiac, inscriptions, and symbols.